1 October 2019

 Will my information be disclosed overseas?

-We may disclose your personal information overseas to third party service providers based in the Philippines for the sole purpose of assisting us in the delivery of our services to you.
+We may disclose your personal information overseas to an associated service provider based in the Philippines for the sole purpose of assisting us in the delivery of our services to you.

 Can I access my information and what if it is incorrect?